 - A. Each nursing facility shall have an organized governing body or other legal authority, responsible for: - 1.
 The management and fiduciary control of the operation and maintenance of the nursing facility; and - 2.
-The conformity of the nursing facility with all Federal, State and local Rules and Regulations relating to fire, safety, sanitation, communicable and reportable diseases, resident quality of care and quality of life, and other relevant health and safety requirements and with this Part. - 3.
-The administration of a policy of non-discrimination in the provision of services to residents and the employment of persons without regard to race, color, creed, national origin, gender, religion, sexual orientation, age, handicapping condition or degree of handicap, in accordance with Title VI of the Civil Rights Act of 1964; U.S. Executive Order #11246 entitled "Equal Employment Opportunity," U.S. Department of Labor Regulations; Title V of the Rehabilitation Act of 1973, the Rhode Island Fair Employment Practices Act, R.I.
-Gen. Laws Chapter 28-5 et seq.; the Americans with Disabilities Act; and any other Federal or State laws relating to discriminatory practices. - B. The governing body or other legal authority shall provide facilities, personnel and other resources necessary to meet resident and program needs and also:
+The conformity of the nursing facility with all Ffederal, Sstate and local Rules and Rregulations relating to fire, safety, sanitation, communicable and reportable diseases, resident quality of care and quality of life, and other relevant health and safety requirements and with this Part. - 3.
+The administration of a policy of non-discrimination in the provision of services to residents and the employment of persons without regard to race, color, creed, national origin, gender, gender identity or expression, religion, sexual orientation, marital status, familial status, source of income, age, handicapping condition or degree of handicap disability, source of payment or profession in accordance with Title VI of the Civil Rights Act of 1964; U.S. Executive Order #11246 entitled "Equal Employment Opportunity," U.S. Department of Labor Regulations; Title V of the Rehabilitation Act of 1973, the Rhode Island Fair Employment Practices Act, R.I.
+Gen. Laws Chapter 28-5 et seq.; the Americans with Disabilities Act; and any other Federal or setate laws relating to discriminatory practices.

-- 1. Describe the structure of the nursing facility's governing body, including functional and staff organizational charts; - 2.
+- B. The governing body or other legal authority shall provide facilities, personnel and other resources necessary to meet resident and program needs and also: - 1.
+Describe the structure of the nursing facility's governing body, including functional and staff organizational charts; - 2.
 Provide names and affiliations of members of the nursing facility's governing body; - 3.
 Provide a copy of the organization's charter, constitution and/or by-laws. - C. The governing body or other legal authority shall designate a licensed administrator in accordance with R.I.
 Gen. Laws Chapter 5-45 and shall establish by-laws or policies to govern the organization of the nursing facility, to establish authority and responsibility, to identify program goals, and to provide for an annual evaluation of administrator performance. - D. The governing body or other legal authority shall adopt a written policy statement relating to conflict of interest on the part of members of the governing body receiving financial gain from ownership, medical staff and employees who may influence corporate decisions. - E. The governing body or other legal authority, through the administrator, shall be responsible for the procurement of a sufficient number of trained, experienced and competent personnel to provide appropriate care and supervision for all residents and to ensure that their personal needs are met.